PoliticalGraveyard.com

 Burleson County, Tex. is named for him.

 Burleson, Edward, Jr. (1826-1877) — of Texas.
 Born in Tipton County, Tenn., November 26, 1826.
 Served in the U.S. Army during the Mexican War; served in the Confederate Army during the Civil War; delegate to Texas state constitutional convention, 1875.
 Died in Austin, Travis County, Tex., May 12, 1877 (age 50 years, 167 days).
-Interment a private or family graveyard, Hays County, Tex.
+Interment at Kyle Cemetery, Kyle, Tex.

 Burleson, Edward G. — of Grand Rapids, Kent County, Mich.
 Born in Saginaw, Saginaw County, Mich.
 Republican.
 Lawyer; member of Michigan state house of representatives from Kent County 1st District, 1931-34.
-Presumed deceased.
 Burial location unknown.

 Burleson, Evelyn — of Port Lavaca, Calhoun County, Tex.
 Democrat.
 Delegate to Democratic National Convention from Texas, 2004.
 Female.
 Still living as of 2004.